innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 There is CRF and there is CRF.
 Some define top CRF layer in a way that only valid transitions are considered (e.g. [AllenNLP)[]).
 Others allow all transitions, relying on training to form transition weights that discourage bad ones (e.g. [Jie et al]()).
 The latter does NOT guarantee that output sequence will be legal.
 Thus, latter will require "fixing".
 From my "purist" view, AllenNLP approach is cleaner.

-## Comparing F1 with other results in the literature
+## Side Note 2: Comparing F1 with other results in the literature
 At least for CoNLL2003 English NER task, comparison of reported F1 scores should be taken with caution.
 There is no way to say which F1 is better unless both are computed using the same rules.

 But how do I know how the reported F1 scores were computed?